As an Amazon Associate I earn from qualifying purchases.

 The first time I made whipped cream at home, I failed miserably.
 I beat it way too long, because I had no idea what I was doing or looking for.

-First, you’ll need some whipping cream/heavy cream/heavy whipping cream.
+First, you’ll need some whipping cream which can go by the name heavy cream or heavy whipping cream.

 I’ll make this simple: fat content varies just a tad among the contents of these weirdly labeled cartons.

-Whipping cream is typically around 30% milk fat while heavy cream/heavy whipping cream is sitting pretty at around 36%.
+Whipping cream is typically around 30% milk fat while heavy cream and heavy whipping cream is sitting pretty at around 36%.

-Any of these are fine, just don’t try this with milk or even half-and-half.
+Any of these options are fine, just don’t try this with milk or even half-and-half.
 They just do not contain enough fat to be stable at a whipped state.
-We want to drink (I mean whip?) the fat.
+I usually just buy whatever is available and don’t prefer one over the other.

-Turn the mixer to medium speed.
+Turn the mixer to medium speed (KitchenAid stand mixer speed 4 or 5, handheld mixer speed 2 or 3).
 The mixture will start to get frothy and bubbly.

 After about 2 to 3 minutes, the mixture will start to thicken.

-Once it appears thick (the trail of the whisk will start to become visible), increase the speed to medium-high and beat for an additional 30 seconds to 1 minute.
+Once it appears thick (the trail of the whisk will start to become visible), increase the speed to medium-high (KitchenAid speed 7 or 8, handheld mixer speed 4 or 5) and beat for an additional 30 seconds to 1 minute.

 At this point, your whipped cream should start to look “billowy” and the trails from your whisk will be quite distinct.